FOUNTAINHEAD

 The suite life

-Sultan luxuriates in Ottoman style silks and damasks with splashes of gold.
-Indian carries the Asian theme further with carved wooden furniture and piles of silken cushions.
-Oriental comes swathed in rampant scarlet and black with a huge canopied bed and chaise longue, while Arizona has its own jacuzzi bath.
+The Sultan suite is done out in Ottoman style silks and damasks with splashes of turquoise and gold.
+Indian carries the Asian theme further with carved wooden doors and ethnic pieces.
+Oriental has a striking scarlet and black canopied bed and chaise longue, while Arizona – our favourite – has its own jacuzzi bath.

 This is a place to wind down and do as little as possible.
 But if you’ve got itchy feet, you’re just half an hour from the sea and an hour from the historic city of Granada.